-I love to have a broad perspective about a place, a street or a city.
+I love to have a broad perspective of a place, a street or a city.
 No matter where I am, I need to know my surroundings.
 Whenever I travel to a new city, I ask locals about cool places where I can go and have a great view of the city from above.
 I’m from Bucharest, and I will give you a list of a few places from where you can see Bucharest from above.

 That’s my thing.
 To find the tallest buildings or spots in town and get there.
 And many others have told me about this thing.
 It’s the place you would look for if you are into landscape photography and urban.
 Because you need a high place to take a perfect urban skyline.
 Or a drone.
 I like it because it makes me realize that all the greatness of cities is made by mankind and gives me a lot of hope.